wogisha/Algorithms/README.md

 # Algorithms
-This is a repository that has Solutions To Algorithm Questions
+This is a repository that has Solutions To Algorithm Questions found at https://leetcode.com/problemset/algorithms/